4 Ways to Make Sure Your Dog Doesn’t Get Spooked This Halloween

 The reality is, most dogs probably don’t want to wear a Halloween costume.
 But if you do choose to dress up your dog, there are some safety measures to keep in mind.
 First of all, ensure that the costume fits well and isn’t going to slip and tangle up your pet or become a choking hazard if chewed.
 “Make sure costumes are the appropriate size and fit for your pet.
 A costume that is too tight will be constricting and uncomfortable, and a costume that is too loose may rub and cause skin irritation.
 In either case, your pet may have difficulty moving around and will not enjoy their experience,” Dr. Kaplan says.

-There’s also the emotional component; you want the experience to be happy and comfortable for your pup.
+You’ll also have to consider your dog’s emotional wellbeing; you want the experience to be comfortable and happy for them.
 “Make the costume a signal that good things are about to happen, like a walk,” Dr. Houpt says.
 “Another method is to pair a tiny — but delicious — snack with the placement of the costume.”

 Dr. Kaplan also recommends steering clear of “costumes with accessories that are easy to grab or pull off — your pet might eat the accessory, predisposing them to a gastrointestinal foreign body obstruction, which will require veterinary medical attention and possible surgery.”
-Oh, and never leave a pet in a costume unattended.
+As an added safety precaution, never leave a pet in a costume unattended.

 Sit out trick-or-treating